AdobeDocs/experience-manager-cloud-service.en/help/onboarding/aem-cs-team-product-profiles.md

 ## Product Profiles {#profiles}

 When granting a user access to a specific Adobe solution, you do not necessarily want to give them full access.
 Product Profiles enable each solution to have its own set of user permissions.
-These are available and accessible via the [Adobe Admin Console](/help/onboarding/learn-concepts/admin-console.md).
+These are available and accessible via the [Admin Console.](/help/journey-onboarding/admin-console.md)

 Read more about [AEM as a Cloud Service product profiles](#aem-product-profiles) and [Cloud Manager product profiles](#cloud-manager-product-profiles) to understand how these work in concert while your team is setup.